 For women who are breastfeeding: Clindamycin passes into breast milk and may cause side effects in a child who is breastfed.
 Talk to your doctor if you breastfeed your child.
-You may need to decide whether to stop breastfeeding or stop taking this medication.
+Your doctor may suggest that you switch to a different medication.

 This dosage information is for clindamycin oral capsule.
 All possible dosages and drug forms may not be included here.
 Your dosage, drug form, and how often you take the drug will depend on:

 - how you react to the first dose